-The global economic backdrop has continued to be challenging for our investments.
-There is considerable volatility in financial markets caused mainly by worry over a possible disorderly breakup of the euro and the catastrophic impact such an occurrence could have on the global finances.
-In spite of the harsh investment landscape, I am pleased to report that the fund rose in value from £657.5m to £691.5m at the end of the financial year, and our fund out-performed our benchmark return by 1.8% in relative terms.
-We also out-performed the average return of a peer group universe of other LGPS funds being ranked in the top 25% of performers.
+In spite of these factors, I am pleased to report that the fund rose in value from £800m to £867m over the financial year, and our fund out-performed our benchmark return by 0.8% in relative terms.
+We also out-performed the average return of a peer group universe of other LGPS funds being ranked in the top 28% of performers.
+I can also confirm that the latest triennial valuation of the fund carried out on 31 March 2014 indicated the funding level of the fund was 72% compared to the last valuation funding level of 70%.

-We continue to review the Fund's investment strategy in order to achieve higher returns within acceptable risk parameters which will in turn minimise the amount the Council needs to pay as the sponsoring employer of the scheme.
-In this regards, we are diversifying the Fund's growth seeking assets and will soon invest in UK commercial property.
-The Panel has agreed to tender for new fund managers for property and we expect the new managers to be in place by April 2013, managing 10% of the Fund's assets (some £60M).
-We also continue to review the governance arrangements of the scheme as part of our commitment to offering and maintaining quality scheme and service to scheme participants.
-We recently extended the remit of the Treasury Risk and Investment Board (TRIB) a sub group of officers who meet monthly, incorporating a function to actively assist to the PFP to monitoring risk, generate new ideas on the full range of PFP coverage and speed up the implementation of strategic decisions taken by the PFP.
+We continue to review the Fund's investment mix to ensure we achieve the highest returns within our target risk parameters to minimise the amount the Council needs to contribute as the scheme sponsor.
+We continue to review the governance arrangements in our drive to offering and maintaining quality scheme and service to scheme participants.
+In addition to quarterly PFP meetings, the Treasury Risk and Investment Board (TRIB), a sub group of officers, meet monthly to actively assist to the PFP in monitoring risk, and to generate new ideas on the full range of PFP issues as well as speeding up the implementation of strategic decisions taken by the PFP.